Pre and Post Disaster Reporting Bulletin and Template Frequently Asked Questions

 The Pre-Disaster Response Template provides spaces for the disaster liaison information that should be completed along with all other data to be submitted.

-Simply put, in the Commercial Auto and Personal Auto tabs, you should report the actual number of vehicles being insured in the zip code in Column C. For the Commercial and Personal tabs/lines, report the aggregated total dollar amount/policy limits of the risks being insured.
+Simply put, in the Commercial Auto and Personal Auto worksheets, you should report the actual number of vehicles being insured in the zip code in Column B. For all other Commercial and Personal lines worksheets, report the total dollar amount of insurance inforce (i.e.policy limits) of the risks being insured in the zip code in Column B.

 In the event of something like a fleet Commercial Auto policy where coverage may be determined by dollar value policy limit rather than the number of vehicles being covered, please estimate the number of vehicles to the best of your knowledge.
 Again, this data is being used to estimate general potential exposure, not to provide a hard, definitive figure.